richard-oden/grocery-planner/README.md

 # grocery-planner
-An app to help you manage the foods in your pantry
+An app to help you manage your shopping list